-- 3.1 This section sets out the key issues and constraints affecting the spatial development of the Borough in order to identify key drivers for change.
-The following key issues have been identified through representations to the Core Strategy DPD - Preferred Options Report and the Issues & Options Paper as well as previous consultations including the Gathering Evidence Questionnaire responses in early 2004, initial work on the Local Development Framework in Spring 2003 and the Local Plan Review Issues Paper in 2001 - 2002: - By March 2005 over 80% of housing provision, allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, had already been completed - Of the 150 hectares of employment land provision allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, 35 hectares of employment land remains to be committed and is considered to be inadequate for the Stafford Borough area. - Review of existing allocated Greenfield housing sites is required - Significant decline in manufacturing employment in Stafford Borough - Re-use of buildings for residential development rather than employment uses in urban and rural areas - Declining and ageing population with an increase in single people - Access to key services in rural areas - Areas of poor quality housing - Pockets of deprivation within a generally wealthy Borough population - Maintaining Stafford's status as a retail and local governance centre - Lack of provision for social and community facilities - Maintaining biodiversity and wildlife corridors - Protect and enhance the historic environment
+- 3.1 This section sets out the key issues affecting spatial development for the Borough and are sought to be addressed in preparing and delivering the core policies.
+This section sets out the key issues and constraints affecting the spatial development of the Borough in order to identify key drivers for change.
+The following key issues have been identified through representations to the Core Strategy DPD Preferred Options Report and the Issues & Options Paper as well as previous consultations including the Gathering Evidence Questionnaire responses in early 2004, initial work on the Local Development Framework in Spring 2003 and the Local Plan Review Issues Paper in 2001 2002: - By March 2005 over 80% of housing provision, allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, had already been completed - 115 hectares of the 150 hectares of employment land provision allocated for Stafford Borough in the Staffordshire and Stoke-on-Trent Structure Plan 1996-2011 is committed by a combination of completed units, units under construction or land with extant planning permission.
+Permission for a further 35 hectares has been granted planning permission subject to completion of a Section 106 Agreement Of the 150 hectares of employment land provision allocated for Stafford Borough in the Staffordshire & Stoke-on-Trent Structure Plan 1996-2011, 35 hectares of employment land remains to be committed and is considered to be inadequate for the Stafford Borough area. - Review of existing allocated Greenfield housing sites is required - Significant decline in manufacturing employment in Stafford Borough - Re-use of buildings for residential development rather than employment uses in urban and rural areas - Declining and ageing population with an increase in single people - Access to key services in rural areas - Areas of poor quality housing - Pockets of deprivation within a generally wealthy Borough population - Maintaining Stafford's status as a retail and local governance centre - Spatial movement and wider environmental issues relating to Stafford Borough's location on the Birmingham - Manchester transport corridor - Lack of provision for social and community facilities - Maintaining biodiversity and wildlife corridors - Protect and enhance the historic environment